-- Created in We Help Your Pet With
+- Created in Pet Health, Pests and Parasites

 There are many types of roundworms, but some of the most common are intestinal parasites of dogs, cats, and raccoons.
 Puppies are frequently born with roundworms, and kittens can be infected via the mother's milk or feces.
 Adult roundworms are ivory colored, four to six inches long, and round (not flat ) in shape.
 These parasites can cause diarrhea, vomiting, weight loss, and even coughing in these young patients.
 In the usual case, the owner will not see the adult roundworms passed in the stool.
 This is why it is important for the veterinarian to do a laboratory test to check for any parasites that might be present.
 We check for parasite eggs with a microscope.
 You should bring a fresh stool sample (one that was produced that day) to your puppy or kitten's appointment.